benizar/benizar.github.io/README.md

 1. The `source` branch contains the Jekyll project.
 2. The `master` branch publishes the website (gh-pages).

 This approach is very convenient for using Jekyll plugins and deploy the website only when necessary.

+***However, the target branch for GH-pages is reseted every time and it is necessary select it by hand.***

 ## Using the Makefile